-- 131. These rules on consent, the soft opt-in and the right to opt out do not apply to emails sent to companies and other corporate bodies (eg limited liability partnerships, Scottish partnerships, and government bodies).
-The only requirement is that the sender must identify itself and provide contact details. - 132.
-However, it serves little purpose to send unsolicited marketing messages to those who have gone to the trouble of saying they do not want to receive them.
-In addition, sole traders and some partnerships do in fact have the same protection as individual customers.
+- 142. These rules on consent, the soft opt-in and the right to opt out do not apply to electronic marketing messages sent to 'corporate subscribers' which means companies and other corporate bodies eg limited liability partnerships, Scottish partnerships, and government bodies.
+The only requirement is that the sender must identify itself and provide contact details. - 143.
+However, it serves little purpose to send unsolicited marketing messages to those who have gone to the trouble of saying they do not want to receive them. - 144.
+Corporate subscribers do not include sole traders and some partnerships who instead have the same protection as individual customers.
 If an organisation does not know whether a business customer is a corporate body or not, it cannot be sure which rules apply.
-Therefore we strongly recommend that organisations respect requests from any business not to email them. - 133.In addition, many employees have personal corporate email addresses (eg firstname.lastname@org.co.uk), and individual employees will have a right under section 11 of the DPA to stop any marketing being sent to that type of email address.
+Therefore we strongly recommend that organisations respect requests from any business not to email them. - 145.In addition, many employees have personal corporate email addresses (eg firstname.lastname@org.co.uk), and individual employees will have a right under section 11 of the DPA to stop any marketing being sent to that type of email address.